 Ways to invest

-In terms of the ways you can invest in forex, there are two different things you need to know.
-The first is the three different methods you can use to place trades, and the second is the different platforms and financial products you can actually use to invest your money.
+The first thing you need to know is abou the three different methods you can use to place trades, and the second is the different platforms and financial products you can actually use to invest your money.

 The three different types of forex trades are defined by when the trades are completed.
 Here’s a summary of each.